Bandwidth/ap-docs/bxml/buildingBlocks/frame.md

 });
 ```

-3. Make an active inbound or outbound call using the API
+3. Make an active inbound or outbound call using the API.

 A) Outbound Call: Use Postman to Create a Call for demo purposes
 	i.
 Set up your postman with Bandwidth's API and your personal Bandwidth credentials (bxml/postmanSetup.md).
 Under Authorization -> TYPE: Basic Auth.